HOW SAILING HELPS OUR VETERANS

-Overall, competitive sailing can be a highly beneficial activity for Veterans, helping them to find a sense of teamwork, accomplishment, and purpose.
-By providing opportunities for Veterans to participate in competitive sailing, US PATRIOT Sailing plays a vital role in supporting the well-being and resilience of our Veterans.
+By providing opportunities for Veterans to participate in the sport, US PATRIOT Sailing plays a vital role in supporting the well-being and resiliency of our Veterans.

 PROOF OF CONCEPT

-There is some scientific evidence to suggest that sailing and other water-based activities can be beneficial for mental health, including the prevention of suicide.
-For example, research has shown that participating in recreational activities, such as sailing, can have a positive impact on mental health and well-being, and can reduce the risk of depression and anxiety.
+There is clinic evidence (and many success stories) that highlight sailing, and other water-based activities, benefits to mental health, including the prevention of suicide.
+Research has shown that participating in recreational activities, such as sailing, can have a positive impact on mental health and well-being, and can reduce the risk of depression and anxiety.

 In addition, studies have shown that participating in physical activity, such as sailing, can have a protective effect on mental health, and can reduce the risk of suicide.
 Physical activity has been shown to have a number of mental health benefits, including reducing stress, improving mood, and increasing self-esteem.

-While the evidence is limited, some studies have specifically looked at the relationship between sailing and suicide prevention in veterans.
-For example, one study found that veterans who participated in a sailing program reported improved mental health and well-being, and a reduction in suicidal thoughts.
-Another study found that veterans who participated in a recreational water-based program reported increased social support and a sense of accomplishment, which may have contributed to a reduction in suicidal thoughts1, 2.
+One clinical study specifically looked at the relationship between competitive sailing with fellow Veterans the increased functionality of Veterans suffering from chronic PTSD - the result was an increase of over 30%.
+A second study found that veterans who participated in sailing reported improved mental health and well-being, and a reduction in suicidal thoughts.
+Seperately, veterans who participated in a recreational water-based program reported increased social support and a sense of accomplishment, which may have contributed to a reduction in suicidal thoughts1, 2.

 1 W R Marchand, W Klinger, K Block, S VerMerris, T S Herrmann, C Johnson, E Shubin, S Sheppard, Safety and psychological impact of sailing adventure therapy among Veterans with substance use disorders, August 1st, 2018 2 Joanna Ellen Bettmann, Ileana Anderson, Adam Hanley, Mental Health Outcomes of Peer-led Therapeutic Adventure for Military Veterans, December 13th, 2021 |